javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

     let shiftX = event.clientX - ball.getBoundingClientRect().left;
     let shiftY = event.clientY - ball.getBoundingClientRect().top;
     ```

-    Please note that there's no method to get document-relative coordinates in JavaScript, so we use window-relative coordinates here.

 2. Then while dragging we position the ball on the same shift relative to the pointer, like this: